 What does digital marketing mean for SME’s?

-Over the last decade there’s been a shift in how marketers spend their budget using more digital channels than traditional analogue methods.
+Over the last decade there’s been a shift in how marketers spend their budget.
+They tend to use more digital channels than traditional analogue methods.
 Most businesses have some sort of online presence and with digital media playing such a big role in our lives, it makes sense to capitalise on it.
 Knowing your audience is important in deciding how to balance your efforts between digital and traditional marketing.

 What is digital marketing?